 She could still smell blood, the smell had clung to him like a parasite.
-But she realised that the smell came not from him but rather his clothing.
+But she realised that the smell did not come from him but his clothing.
 He was covered in spilt blood.
-It was strange she had thought, that she had never seen a vampire in such a state.
+She thought for a moment that it was strange that she had never seen a vampire in such a state.
 All vampires that she had had the misfortune to meet had been pristine, no matter what she put them through, but not him.
-He had been covered in grime, and the blood on him had smelt terrible, at least to her it did.
+He had been covered in grime, and the blood on him had smelt terrible.
 Mud covered his once clean boots, his cloak was torn in places and mud soaked the bottom of it.
-His skin had had both mud and blood marring it and even a few small cuts where the man had been hurt.
-The small wounds had healed while they were talking softly, but the mud and dried blood had remained.
+His skin had had both mud and blood marring it and even a few small cuts where he had been hurt.
+The small wounds healed while they were talking, but the mud and dried blood had remained.
 She had had to make an effort not to stare at his clothes.
 She had forced her eyes to his face and found his hair to be matted in places, again splattered with blood.
 The left side of his face held a fading bruise.
 He seemed to notice her staring and looked away, without thinking she reached forwards grabbing his chin in her small hand.

-"You've been hurt," she breathed, his eyes downcast he said nothing, clearly embarrassed.
+"You've been hurt," she said.
+His eyes were downcast and he said nothing, clearly embarrassed.
 She had never met anyone embarrassed by their injuries, her usual company was quite the opposite.
 Men enjoyed showing off their scars, they did it to show they had endured great pain.
 But he was different, he was embarrassed by his pain.

-"it is nothing Lady do not..." he winched and fell silent when she pressed a cold, clean wet rag to his fading bruise "do not trouble yourself."
+"It is nothing Lady do not..." he winced and fell silent when she pressed a clean wet rag to his fading bruise.
+"Do not trouble yourself."

 "It's no trouble," she said softly.
 She was embarrassed a little herself.
 This was probably futile, his wounds were healing fine on their own.
 He didn't need someone doting on him; he was Dracula's son for crying out loud.
 That thought gave her pause.
 He was Dracula's son, raised in this Hell of blood and death; she doubted he'd ever felt a truly gentle, loving touch.
 It broke her heart to think such.

-"But it is gone my Lady," He pulled back gently from her touch and she saw that the bruise was gone.
-She looked him over frowning and the damp cloth was suddenly being used to wipe the blood and dirt from his face.
+"But it is gone my Lady," he pulled back gently from her touch and she saw that the bruise was gone.
+She looked him over frowning and used the damp cloth to wipe the blood and dirt from his face.

 "What on earth happened to you?"
-Maria said after a moment amazed that she was doing this, amazed that he was letting her, standing perfectly still, dipped slightly so she could reach him.
+Maria said after a moment, amazed that she was doing this, and amazed that he was letting her, standing perfectly still, he even dipped his head slightly so she could reach him.

-"I think the bruise is from a war hammer, one of the creatures was wielding, I was foolish and was to slow," she shook her head and lifted his matted hair a little off his fore head to find a burn, she gasped before she could stop herself "it doesn't hurt," he said quickly as if to calm her "I believe that was one of the trolls down in the caverns, they spit acidic venom."
+"I think the bruise is from a war hammer one of the creatures was wielding, I was foolish and was too slow," she shook her head and lifted his matted hair a little off his forehead to find a burn, she gasped before she could stop herself.
+"It doesn't hurt," he said quickly as if to calm her.
+"I believe that was one of the trolls down in the caverns, they spit acidic venom."
 He seemed to be having difficulty remembering.

-They had shared soft words after that, she tending to his various injuries and he telling her it was unnecessary but not fighting her.
-She was smiling by the time she found the last shallow cut, and cleaned it out while it healed.
-He had a strange sense of humour, at least she assumed it was a sense of humour, she wasn't entirely sure.
+They shared soft words after that, she tending to his various injuries and he telling her it was unnecessary but not fighting her.
+She was smiling by the time she found the last cut and cleaned it out while it healed.
+He had a strange sense of humour, at least, she assumed it was a sense of humour, she wasn't entirely sure.
 He may have been serious.
 He had tried to explain why her tending was not necessary while at the same time trying not to mention his heritage or its monstrous nature.
-She had laughed at him and his effort and he had shook his head at her and muttered something to himself that she had not caught.
+She had laughed at him and his effort and he had shaken his head at her and muttered something to himself that she had not caught.
 But she thought she saw a flash of a small smile.

-"Thank you My Lady, for helping me," she knew he meant both the small tending she had done and the glasses.
-"I will try and save your friend," he had turned again to go and Maria felt her heart jump into her throat and felt her self lunge towards him, grabbing his still tattered, damp, dirty cloak.
+"Thank you, my lady, for helping me," she knew he meant both the small tending she had done and the glasses.
+"I will try and save your friend," he had turned again to go and Maria felt her heart jump into her throat and she lunged towards him, grabbing his still tattered, damp, dirty cloak.

-"A creature such as you deserves more than you have," she had breathed as he had turned to go "I would give you that."
+"A creature such as you deserves more than you have," she had said as he turned to go.
+"I would give you that."
 She wasn't sure why she had said it so plainly, she had blushed coming across common and easy was not her intention but she feared that was how he would perceive her.
-But he had not leered or made any notion that he thought her cheep, instead he had given her a long hard look, a look that made her feel as if he were staring at her soul.
+But he had not leered or made any notion that he thought her such, instead, he had given her a long hard look, a look that made her feel as if he were staring into her soul.

-Thank you for reading, please review, I'd love to hear what you thought of the fic.
+Thank you for reading, please review, I'd love to hear what you think of the fic.

 For information on published works and upcoming projects, release dates as well as weekly blogs check out katiemarie21 . wordpress . com